List of locations in Pirates of the Caribbean: Isla de Muerta

 Isla de Muerta ('Island of Dead' [sic]) is a mysterious island featured in The Curse of the Black Pearl where the titular Black Pearls pirate crew hide their looted treasure.
-It is revealed to be the location of the Aztec treasure that has cursed Captain Barbossa and his crew.
+It is revealed to be the location of the Aztec treasure that cursed Captain Barbossa and his crew to become undead.

 According to Jack Sparrow, Isla de Muerta is an island that cannot be found, except by those who already know where it is hidden.
 From the air, the island resembles a human skull.
 Mysteriously shrouded in fog, the isle is surrounded by a graveyard of sunken ships; its waters swarm with hammerhead sharks and shoaling fish.
 The island contains a series of connected caves, which contain the crew's loot and the Chest of Cortes.

-Before the events of the film, Barbossa leads a mutiny against Jack Sparrow and becomes the captain of the Black Pearl.
-Later, the crew finds cursed Aztec treasure on Isla de Muerta.
-By removing the golden medallions from their chest, the crew become undead and lose the ability to feel physical pleasure.
-In order to remove the curse, the crew collect the medallions and return them.
+Before the events of the film, Barbossa becomes the captain of the Black Pearl by leading a mutiny against Jack Sparrow.
+Later, the crew finds Isla de Muerta and loots the Aztec treasure from the Chest of Cortes with no knowledge of the curse put it.
+By removing the golden medallions from the chest, the crew become undead and slowly lose the ability to feel physical pleasure.
+However, the pirates only realised this after they'd squandered away a significant portion of the medallions.
+In order to remove the curse, all the medallions had to be placed back in the chest along with the blood of all those who had become undead due to this curse.
+Due to Bill Turner being tied to a cannon and thrown overboard for not supporting Barbossa's mutiny, the blood of his son, William Turner was required to set them all free from the curse.

 Barbossa, believing that Elizabeth Swann is the key to breaking his curse, kidnaps her and brings her to Isla de Muerta.
 Captain Sparrow uses his magical compass, which points to the thing the user wants most, to follow him.
 With the help of Will Turner, Elizabeth, and Jack fight against the pirates in the caves under the island.
 James Norrington and his men fight against Barbossa's crew in the bay just offshore.
-By using Will's blood, the curse is broken and Jack kills Barbossa.
+Using Will's blood, the curse is broken and Jack kills Barbossa.

 In Dead Man's Chest, it's learned that the island was reclaimed by the sea, taking with it both the cursed Aztec treasure and the mountains of gold that Barbossa's crew had hoarded while they were cursed.
 It was with this gold that Jack Sparrow had agreed to pay his new crew.